Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

     This document is primarily for developer use.
     It is assumed that you have knowledge of basic command line.

     The instructions listed below will be primarily Linux based as well.
-    Notes for other operating systems may be shown.
+    Notes for other operating systems may be shown, but are not guaranteed.

 # Modding: The Obvious Way